 "District Court Mediators represent diverse backgrounds and professions, providing unique experiences and insights.
 Past and present volunteers have included professional mediators, attorneys, counselors, clergy, law students, retirees and others."

-Carolina Dispute Settlement Services' primary court mediation service is the Criminal District Court Mediation Program.
-Utilizing both staff and volunteers, CDSS provides mediation services in District Criminal Court in both the Tenth Judicial District (Wake County) and the Ninth Judicial District (Warren, Vance, Granville and Franklin Counties).
-Our work preserves the valuable resources of the judicial system and provides people in conflict with the opportunity to understand and resolve their problems.
+Carolina Dispute Settlement Services' primary court mediation service is the Criminal District Court Program.
+Utilizing both staff and volunteers, CDSS provides mediation services in District Criminal Court in both the Tenth Judicial District (Wake County) and the Ninth Judicial District (Warren, Vance, Granville and Franklin Counties.)
+Our work gives people the opportunity to understand and resolve their problems while preserving the valuable resources of the judicial system.

-The majority of cases assigned to this session involve charges that were filed with a magistrate directly by the alleged victim, as opposed to charges resulting from an arrest.
+The majority of cases assigned to this session involve charges that were filed with a magistrate directly by the complainant, as opposed to charges resulting from an arrest.
 As such, this session Criminal District Court is often referred to as “People’s Court.”

 CDSS mediators work with the parties toward reaching an agreement whereby the case may be dismissed without further court action.